neurodata/ndstore/docs/sphinx/console.rst

 Overview
 ========

-`The Console <http://openconnecto.me/ocp/ocpuser/profile/>`_ allows data to be uploaded and downloaded to OCP as well as access other services within OCP.
-Data in OCP is organized into datasets and projects, see below for a more extensive description of each.
-The diagram below shows how the overall service is organized;
+`The Console <http://openconnecto.me/ocp/ocpuser/profile/>`_ allows data to be uploaded and downloaded to NeuroData as well as access other services within Neurodata.
+Data in Neurodata is organized into datasets and projects, see below for a more extensive description of each.
+The diagram below shows how the overall service is organized.

 .. figure:: ../images/ocpservicediagram.png
 	:align: center
 	:width: 500
 	:height: 200

-Datasets are present on the OCP server and are accessed through projects.
+Datasets are present on the Neurodata server and are accessed through projects.
 These datasets can hold multiple types of data, including image, annotation, etc. When a specific type of data needs to be accessed in a dataset (via the project), say for example 8-bit image data, a channel is created in the project for that specific datatype.
 The project (and in turn the channels and the dataset) is accessible by a token, which serves as an access point for anyone that has the token.

 Datasets
 ========